sungsoo-ahn/2025/_posts/2025-04-28-linear-gnn-convergence-restated.md

 {% include figure.html path="assets/img/2025-04-28-linear-gnn-convergence-restated/fig2_1.png" width="100" %}

 When I drew the illustration, I was thinking about the dynamics we're trying to capture.
-But besides these time points, there are **sharp upward surges**.
+So at each time point, I make the loss surge downward, showing that $\nabla_{t} L$ is "under control" (meets Eq.(\ref{L_grad})) at these points, because at these moments, we are adjusting weight matrices using principles based on their current gradients.
-At these points, $、nabla_{t} L$ is "under control" (meets Eq.(\ref{L_grad})), because, at these moments, we are adjusting weight matrices using principles based on their current gradients.
+However, we can **only** control things at these specific moments.

-However, we can only control things at these specific moments.
+So besides these time points, I drew **sharp upward surges**, as highlighted by the orange circles.

 In the introduction, we hinted at the intuition behind gradient dynamics:
 > "The loss is like a light particle *swimming* through a *velocity field*; how fast it surges is controlled by the field **anywhere** as it swims."

 But in reality, **"anywhere"** is impossible, no matter how much we reduce the step size.
 The actual process is more like a particle speeding out at an initial velocity, **maintaining** that speed until landing at a new point, and then immediately flying to the next point with a new velocity.
 Thus, the trajectories solved by ODEs and the actual loss trajectories only **share the same slopes at discrete points**.